 “Practical equality of opportunity for all citizens, when we achieve it, will have two great results.
 First, every man will have a fair chance to make of himself all that in him lies; to reach the highest point to which his capacities, unassisted by special privilege of his own and unhampered by the special privilege of others, can carry him, and to get for himself and his family substantially what he has earned.
 Second, equality of opportunity means that the commonwealth will get from every citizen the highest service of which he is capable.
 No man who carries the burden of the special privileges of another can give to the commonwealth that service to which it is fairly entitled.” -Theodore Roosevelt

-This is not stating wealthy white men are malicious people in government, today or in the past.
-However, the point being that many of these men did not and do not care to understand or learn about the vast cultures within American society.
+This is not stating wealthy white men are malicious people in government today or in the past.
+However, the point is that many of these men did not and do not care to understand or learn about the vast cultures within American society.
 This failure to build empathy and awareness lead many men to self-centered opinions and policies.
-Many of the men quoted here displays the lasting impact that their empathy and understanding of others had in cementing their legacies.
-By recognizing the injustices placed on people based on race, religion, or gender they expanded those privileges given to them by birth, and transformed those privileges into rights for all Americans.
+Many of the men quoted here display the lasting impact that their empathy and understanding of others had in cementing their legacies.
+By recognizing the injustices placed on people based on race, religion, or gender they expanded those privileges given to them by birth and transformed those privileges into rights for all Americans.

 Unfortunately, the United States government continues to be a club of the advantaged.
 Many of these men use the less fortunate or minorities as scapegoats, promote conspiracies, and incite fear to garner more power.
 Perhaps, if they lived among the poor in the inner cities or in developing countries, spent more time in neglected regions of their own country or served overseas — they would govern in a less divisive and more enlightened manner.
 And if maybe at some point in their lives, they had their illusions shattered by witnessing hardworking everyday Americans fail to escape poverty— they would be a more progressive and less self-absorbed group of legislatures and administrators.